harrythomas1998/Assignment/README.md

 # Commenting and Documentation Standards
 It is very important to add comments to your code, although it seems like a straightforward task comment **doesn’t** mean add a bunch of comments and random documentation anywhere while coding.

-Commenting involves mentioning the right things to help yourself and your colleagues’ when coding.
+Commenting involves mentioning the right things to help yourself and your colleagues when coding.

 Firstly, we should describe **what** we are creating, **why** we are creating it and **what** our main **goal** is that we would like to achieve here.